 - Break the shipments across multiple sources in different amounts to keep a balanced stock across all warehouses and stores

-SSA is able extensible for third party support and custom algorithms for recommending cost effective shipments.
+SSA is extensible for third-party support and custom algorithms for recommending cost effective shipments.

 SSA functions differently for Virtual and Downloadable products, which may not incur shipping costs.
 In these cases, the system runs the algorithm implicitly when it creates invoices, and always uses the suggested results.
 You cannot adjust these results for Virtual and Downloadable products.

 Source Priority Algorithm

 Custom stocks include an assigned list of sources to sell and ship available product inventory through your storefront.
 The Source Priority Algorithm uses the order of assigned sources in the stock to recommend product deductions per source when invoicing and shipping the order.

 - Works through the configured order of sources at the stock level starting at the top

 - Recommends a quantity to ship and source per product based on the order in the list, available quantity, and quantity ordered

 - Continues down the list until the order shipment is filled

 - Skips disabled sources if found in the list